LUCK FAVORS THE WELL PREPARED

 Granfondo starts are not for the faint-hearted.
 Everyone takes off at a frenzied pace, with riders who started in the back jockeying to get to the front.
 Speeds will reach 40 kph (25 mph) and higher.
 Be alert for crashes.
 I recall one addtion of the GF Pinarello when a fallen rider suddenly came sliding across the road just in front of me.
 Don't make any lateral moves without first checking with your peripheral vision.
 Don't try to keep up with groups you know are going too fast for you.
 If you're in a group that's going too slow, don't try to bridge the gap to a group ahead; instead, wait for a faster group to pass and jump on the back.
 Riding intelligently, which includes using your energy resources wisely, is one of the most important granfondo riding skills.

 Cars will be pulled over for the race to pass, but be alert for protruding vehicles, the occasional confused, clueless, or self-important motorist, and other dangers.
 Marshals stop vehicles at intersections, but be watchful, just in case.
-Once in a town a driver ignored a cop and pulled out in front of me, but fortunately I was on the lookout and ready to hit the brakes.
 In the mountains, roads may be closed to all traffic except for official race vehicles, but somehow, autos occasionally wind up on the course.
-A rider I knew was severly injured when he rounded a curve and crashed into an ambulance that had stopped to assist a fallen rider.
-Never assume!
+Several 2024 GF Sportful competitors were seriously injured while descending the Forcella Franche (a small mountain pass), when an elderly woman, hell-bent on getting to church services in the tiny village at the top of the pass, ignored the marshals and drove right up the mountain, causing a head on-collision,

 There will be signs informing you when are nearing a ristoro (feeding station) or assistenza meccanica (mechanical assistance station).
 Keep in mind that support vehicles are always in circulation (except at the Maratona), ready to help in the case of injury or illness (assistenza sanitaria), mechanical misfortune, thirst, or plain old exhaustion.
 In the 2002 GF Campagnolo I was so hot on the way up Croce d'Aune that I had to stop for several moments; a van immediately pulled over and the driver asked if I was ok, then kindly poured water over my head.
 The previous year a support vehicle suddenly stopped up ahead and an older gentleman whom I knew from having ridden his club's granfondo, jumped out, ran alongside me, and handed me a little bottle filled with hot coffee.
 At the GF Pinarello I had a cramp in my foot, and at a feeding stop I sat down on a guardrail and took off my shoe; one of the volunteers ran over and massaged my foot!
 The local volunteers are excited and enthusiastic about being a part of the event; they are exceedingly kind and supportive, and it gives them great pleasure to help the riders in any way they can.
 A smile and a "grazie" from you will be appreciated.
 You will become one of their pleasant and rewarding granfondo memories.